-G8.3.2.3.
+G8.3.2.4.
 Loss of a Shoe

 If a horse loses a shoe or the shoeing becomes damaged during a test the rider must stop the performance.

-Any marks and/or times earned before the loss of the shoe are kept including those from completed sections of the current phase of the test.
-The rider receives a "0" for the remaining sections of the current phase of the test but is not disqualified.
-A horse found to have lost a shoe in the equipment check is not disqualified.
+- If this occurs during a preliminary round the rider is eliminated from the test and no marks are given. - If this occurs in the finals or in a pace track class any marks and/or times earned before the loss of the shoe are kept including those from completed sections or runs.
+The rider receives a "0" for the remaining sections but is not eliminated. - A horse found to have lost a shoe in the equipment check is not disqualified.

-G8.3.2.4.
+G8.3.2.5.
 Re-shoeing